ryjen/ryjen.github.io/content/post/past-indulgence.md

 I cannot really see myself enjoying the industry or its people again.

-But maybe thats why its called "Work", but its like the alien in American Dad, where not allowed to be a jerk is like poison.
+That is why its called "Work".
+Like the alien in American Dad, where being not allowed to be a jerk is like poison.

-A dream scenario would be something like a "lighthouse maintainer" on a remote island somewhere with satalite.
+A dream scenario would be something like a "lighthouse maintainer" on a remote island somewhere with satellite.

 Where I can piddle away on side stuff in "off time" as needed and retire on a gov pension.